vicentefiguer0a/vicentefiguer0a/README.md

 -->

 <h1 align="center">Hi 👋, I'm Vicente Figueroa</h1>
-<h3 align="center">I'm a Full-Stack Developer who has found a passion for coding.</h3>
+<h3 align="center">I'm a Full-Stack Developer who has a passion for coding.</h3>

 - ⚡ I’m currently learning MySQL Sub-Queries and Database Design.

-- 👨‍💻 All of my projects are available at [[https://vicentefiguer0a.github.io](vicentefiguer0a.github.io)](https://vicentefiguer0a.github.io/)
+- 👨‍💻 All of my projects are available at vicentefiguer0a.github.io

 - 📫 How to reach me **figueroa.vicente9@gmail.com**